IronL442/LMU-Application/README.md

 ```bash
 python inventory_system.py
 ```

 ## How to Use
-Start the application using the command above.
+Start the application following the steps specified above.
 Use the GUI buttons to interact with the inventory system:
 - Show Inventory: Displays current inventory.
 - Add Product: Adds a new product to the inventory.